Combining Rational maps and Kleinian groups via orbit equivalence: Introduction

-With the above notion of mateability in place, much of the rest of the paper addresses Question \ref{problem_1} by exploring the question of existence and moduli of mateable maps.
+Most of the rest of the paper addresses Question \ref{problem_1} by exploring the question of existence and moduli of mateable maps.
 We first explicitly describe families of mateable examples and show that Bowen-Series maps of punctured spheres are mateable (Section \ref{bs_sec}).
-We note, in passing, that the Bowen-Series map \cite{bowen-series} was developed mainly to address questions from an ergodic theory/symbolic dynamics perspective.
-It turns out, in the light of Section \ref{sec-mat} (see discussion above) that we need to focus here on topological properties of Bowen-Series maps (more in the spirit of \cite{a1,a2,abams}).
+We need to focus here on topological properties of Bowen-Series maps.
 In Section \ref{sec-fold}, we describe a new class of mateable maps that we term \emph{higher Bowen-Series maps}.
-As the name suggests, higher Bowen-Series maps are closely related to Bowen-Series maps.
-Indeed, the higher Bowen-Series map of a Fuchsian group uniformizing $S_{0,k}$ can be represented as the second iterate of the Bowen-Series map of a Fuchsian group uniformizing a sphere with roughly $k/2$ punctures and zero/one/two order two orbifold points (see Corollary~\ref{second_iterate_hbs_cor}).
-Alternatively, a higher Bowen-Series map of a Fuchsian group is obtained by `gluing together' several Bowen-Series maps of the same Fuchsian group with overlapping fundamental domains (see Proposition~\ref{hbs_alternative_prop}).
+Roughly, a higher Bowen-Series map of a Fuchsian group is obtained by `gluing together' several Bowen-Series maps of the same Fuchsian group with overlapping fundamental domains (see Proposition~\ref{hbs_alternative_prop} and Corollary~\ref{second_iterate_hbs_cor}).

 Our first mateability theorem can now be stated as follows (see Theorems~\ref{moduli_interior_mating_thm} and~\ref{thm-cfdmateable} for the precise formulations).

 \begin{thmx} Bowen-Series maps and higher Bowen-Series maps of Fuchsian groups uniformizing punctured spheres (possibly with one/two orbifold points of order two) can be conformally mated with polynomials lying in principal hyperbolic components (of appropriate degree). \end{thmx}